We're always looking for local families to adopt and provide much needed, permanent, homes for local children.

 If you are thinking about adopting a child from another country, the process for adopting a child from overseas is similar to that of adopting a UK child but with some additional processes.

-If you wish to adopt from overseas you are expected to meet with a Derbyshire adoption social worker but also to attend a consultation day arranged by the Intercountry Adoption Centre (opens in a new window).
+If you want to adopt from overseas you're expected to meet with a Derbyshire adoption social worker.
+You should also attend a consultation day arranged by the Intercountry Adoption Centre (opens in a new window)